 “Advance party for the ARVN firebase,” Tex answered, waiting for Fusner to dial the radio knobs to reach Army engineering command.

 “Advance party,” I whispered to myself, more than the men around me.
 “Without infantry?
-They sent a few guys with a bridge, an Ontos and a truck?
+Did they just send a few guys with a bridge, an Ontos, and a truck?
 Who the hell did you piss off?”

 Tex stood up without answering my question.
 He talked into the Prick 25 handset and began his report, walking back and forth behind the cover the Ontos provided, Fusner following, connected to the man by the long curly cord.